Classifying Tractable Instances of the Generalized Cable-Trench Problem: Results on Wedging

 \section{Results on Wedging}

-{ } Let $G$ be a tree.
-The optimal cable-trench tree is the minimum cost spanning tree of $G$.
-Since $G$ is already a tree, then the minimum cost cable-trench tree for $G$ is $G$ itself.
-We can easily compute the cable-trench tree for the wedge of two graphs $G, H$ through a shared root of these two graphs with known cable-trench solution:
+{ } Given two graphs, $G$ and $H$, with known cable-trench solutions, we can easily compute a cable-trench solution for the wedge $G \wedge H$, if we perform the wedge operation at their respective root vertices and use this common vertex as the new root of $G \wedge H$.

-\begin{proposition}{ } Given graphs $G, H$ rooted at $r_G, r_H$, with known spanning trees $T_G$, $T_H$ that minimize total cable-trench cost, then the cable-trench tree for $G\wedge H$ formed by identifying $r_G, r_H$ is the tree formed from wedging $T_G \wedge T_H$ by identifying $r_G, r_H$. \end{proposition}
+\begin{proposition}{ } Given graphs $G, H$ rooted at $r_G$, $r_H$ and with known cable-trench solutions $T_G$, $T_H$.
+A cable-trench solution for $G \wedge H$, formed by identifying $r_G, r_H$ and using this new common vertex as the root of the result, is the tree $T_G \wedge T_H$ formed by identifying $r_G, r_H$. \end{proposition}

-\begin{proof} Since $G\wedge H$ is edge disjoint and its root is the same as $G, H$, the cost of a spanning tree $T$ can be decomposed as the sum of the costs of $G$'s spanning tree $T_G$ and $H$'s spanning tree $T_H$:
+\begin{proof} Since $G$ and $H$ are wedged at their common root vertex and that vertex is the new root, all rooted paths in $G \wedge H$ must be contained completely within either $G$ or $H$ and cannot cross between the two components.
+Thus, the cost of a spanning tree $T$, in $G \wedge H$, can be decomposed as the sum of the costs of $T|_G$ (i.e. $T$ restricted to $G$) and $T|_H$.

-The cost of each subtree $T_G, T_H$ is independent of each other.
-In order to minimize the total sum, we minimize each subtree.
-Thus, the weight of the minimum cost spanning tree is $cost(T_G)+cost(T_H)$.
-Therefore, the cable-trench tree for $G\wedge H$ is $T_G \wedge T_H$. \end{proof}
+Furthermore, the costs of each restriction $T|_G$ and $T|_H$ are clearly independent.
+So, in order to minimize the sum, we only need minimize each term independently.
+By assumption, these are minimized by $T_G$ and $T_H$ respectively.
+Thus, the weight of the minimum-cost spanning tree, in $G \wedge H$, is $cost(T_G) + cost(T_H)$.
+Finally, $T_G \wedge T_H$ necessarily attains this minimum and thus it is a cable-trench solution for $G \wedge H$ as desired. \end{proof}

+With Lemma~\ref{wedge_trees_at_roots} we have shown that, if the roots of $G$ and $H$ are identified in the wedge operation, and this common vertex is used as the resulting wedge graph's root, the local cable-trench solutions $T_G$ and $T_H$, in $G$ and $H$ respectively, immediately determine a global cable-trench solution in $G \wedge H$.

+This type of ``local-to-global'' information exchange will be the foundation for an inductive heuristic to compute more and more complex cable-trench solutions by decomposing our target graph into the wedge of (many) simpler parts.

-To further extend the complexity of graphs for which the cable-trench solution is tractably computable, we can consider the case in a graph with known cable-trench solution wedged at the root onto a cycle $G$ at a vertex $v\in V(G)$, where $v \neq r$.
+To expand the class of graphs for which this local-to-global information exchange is possible, we consider the case of wedging two graphs $G$ and $H$, as above, at the root $r_H$ in $H$ but at an arbitrary vertex $v \neq r_G$ in $G$.
+In this case, we also let $r_G$ be the root of the wedge graph $G \wedge H$.